Sketchnoting: Supporting Communication for Visual Thinkers

 There isn’t a lot about sketchnoting with kids who have autism, but Carol Gray’s suggestions in Comic Strip Conversations may be helpful, as well as the anecdotes of families who have tried it, like those at the beginning of this article.

-Beyond autism, there are now many resources meant for teaching kids (and adults) the basics of getting ideas on paper in visual form.
+There are now many resources meant for teaching all kids (and adults) the basics of getting ideas on paper in visual form.
 Some to check out:

 - The Spicy Learning Blog: How I Teach Sketchnoting